Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Convergence Analysis

 \subsection{Merit parameter behavior}

 In this subsection, we study the behavior of the merit parameter.
-We revisit Assumption \ref{ass:stabilized_penalty} and show that it is satisfied provided $\barg_k$ is bounded.
-In other words, the gradient noise is supposed~to have~a~bounded~support (e.g., sampling from an empirical distribution).
-The \mbox{boundedness} condition~is~standard to ensure a stabilized merit parameter for both deterministic and stochastic SQP methods \citep{Bertsekas1982Constrained, Berahas2021Stochastic, Berahas2021Sequential, Berahas2022Accelerating, Curtis2021Inexact,Na2021Inequality, Na2022adaptive}.
-Compared to existing stochastic SQP methods, we do not require the stabilized value to be large enough.
+We revisit Assumption \ref{ass:stabilized_penalty} and show that it is satisfied provided $\barg_k$ is upper bounded and $\|B_k\|$ is bounded away from zero.
+The condition on $\barg_k$ can be satisfied if the gradient noise has a bounded support (e.g., sampling from an empirical distribution).
+Such an assumption is standard to ensure a stabilized~merit parameter for both deterministic and stochastic SQP methods \citep{Bertsekas1982Constrained, Berahas2021Sequential, Berahas2021Stochastic, Berahas2022Accelerating, Curtis2021Inexact, Na2022adaptive, Na2021Inequality}.~ We~should~mention that this line of literature only assumed the existence of an upper bound on the gradient noise, which can be unknown.
+In other words, the bound is not involved~in~the algorithm design.
+In comparison, \cite{Sun2023trust} explored a bounded noise condition and incorporated the bound into the design of a trust-region algorithm.
+Certainly, our almost~sure convergence result also differs from the one in \cite{Sun2023trust}, which showed the iterates visited a neighborhood of stationarity infinitely often.